Getting feedback from your end-users

 Services defined in Nexthink are usually a good starting point to define a campaign as well.
 From the Services tab in the Finder, it is easy to get the users that had access to the service during the last day by right-clicking the name of a service and selecting Display > Objects > Users.
 You can also get those devices that accessed the service (or had trouble accessing the service) from the Service view.
 Similarly to the previous case, drilling-down from devices to users gives you the target audience for a service-related campaign.

-Because the investigation on users that is linked to a campaign is periodically re-evaluated while the campaign is active, the time frame of investigations used in campaigns must be either of type full period or during last days / hours, and not a between fixed interval.
-Regardless of the results of the last re-evaluation of the linked investigation and while the campaign is still active, users who got a notification from a campaign at some point keep receiving notifications (with the frequency specified in the definition of the campaign) until they either fully answer the questions of the campaign or decline their participation in the campaign, even if those users are not part of the last results of the linked investigation.
+Because the investigation on users that is linked to a campaign is re-evaluated every 15 minutes while the campaign is active, the time frame of investigations used in campaigns must be either of type full period or during last days / hours, and not a between fixed interval.
+Users who get a campaign notification at some point remain targeted until they either answer the questions of the campaign or decline their participation in the campaign, even if those users are not part of the last results of the linked investigation.

-To make your campaigns more effective, do not overwhelm the end users with too many questions.
+To make your campaigns more effective, do not overwhelm your end-users with too many questions.
 A few precise questions are often enough, helping users stay focused and provide better quality answers; whereas lengthy campaigns may discourage users to finish the survey and not read attentively the last questions.
-Typically ask from one to five questions per campaign.
+Typically ask from one to three questions per campaign.

 Phases of a campaign

 The life-cycle of a campaign comprises the following phases:

 - The campaign has been saved but not published yet.
 You can edit the campaign and make any kind of modifications to it.